 - Adults: The average adult weighing 150 to 180 pounds should have about 1.2 to 1.5 gallons of blood in their body.
 This is about 4,500 to 5,700 mL.

-- Pregnant women: To support their growing babies, pregnant women usually have anywhere from 30 to 50 percent more blood volume than women who are not pregnant.
+- Pregnant people: To support their growing babies, pregnant people usually have anywhere from 30 to 50 percent more blood volume than women who are not pregnant.
 This is about 0.3 to 0.4 additional gallons of blood.

 Sometimes the amount of blood in the human body can differ based on where you live.
 For example, people who live at high altitudes have more blood because there isn’t as much oxygen at higher altitudes.